Silverstone's poison frog: Biology

 Silverstone's poison frog is a terrestrial species that is found among the leaf litter of the forest floor in tropical montane forests.
 Males are territorial during the breeding season and call to attract females.
 The eggs are laid in small clutches of about thirty eggs in a closely packed single layer underneath leaves.
 The male guards them till they hatch.
 He then carries them on his back to a suitable ephemeral pool or water-filled crevice where the tadpoles develop until undergoing metamorphosis.
 The bright colors of this frog probably deter potential predators and this frog is known to be distasteful to snakes.

+Poison

+This frog secretes toxins through its skin, specifically pumiliotoxin-A alkaloids.
+It lacks the more potent batrachotoxin alkaloids that have been observed in other poison dart frogs.
+Scientists observed a frog-eating snake capture an A. silverstonei frog, but the snake let the frog go immediately.
+The snake then appeared disoriented and tried to rub its mouth on branches.
+The snake did not die.
+Scientists think this means that the frog had enough poison to deter predators.

+Threats

+The IUCN classifies this frog as endangered.
+One threat is habitat loss.
+Human beings convert forest to cattle grazing space, legal farms (such as tea plantations), and illegal cropland.
+The past fifteen years have seen losses from the international pet trade, despite laws protecting the frog from capture and sale.
+Scientists believe that most captured frogs die before reaching their new homes.
+Scientists also say that climate change could affect this frog.